 - 1. In the Teaching and Examination Regulations (article 17B) it is stated that certain conditions/entry requirements can be asked, that need to be obtained with a view to admission to an examination and/or practical exercise (so-called sequence requirements).
-In this article this is implemented by formulating a number of these entry requirements (sequence requirements). - 2.
-Students that do not meet the stated entry requirements of a course and feel this results in unreasonable study delay, can request the educational director to allow them access to the course.
-The request needs to be accompanied by an advise of an academic counsellor. - 3.
-Students are only allowed to get access to the second year course Tl2806 Context Project if the following components are successfully completed: - TI1206 OOP - The projects of the first academic year: TI1216 OOP Project and TI1606 Multi Agent Systems Project - The courses of the fourth quarter of the first year: TI1706 Software Quality and Testing and TI1806 Computer Graphics. - 4.
-Students are only allowed to get access to TI3706 Bachelor's Seminar if the courses of the first academic year are successfully completed.
-This entry requirement does not apply to students that are enrolled in a Bachelor's degree programme for a bridging programme with the aim of being admitted to the Master's degree programme Computer Science. - 5.
-Students are only allowed to get access to the TI3806 Bachelorproject if they have successfully completed all courses of the first and second academic year of the Bachelor programme. - 6.
-Students are only allowed to get access to TI2216M Probability Theory and Statistics, TI2206 Software Engineering Methods, TI2716-A Signal Processing, TI2726-A Digital Systems, TI2736-A Computational Intelligence, TI2306 Algorithm Design, TI2506 Information and Data Management, TI2716-B Image Processing, TI2726-B Embedded Software, TI2736-B Big Data Processing, TI2606 Concepts of Programming Languages, TI2406 Computer Networks, TI2716-C Multimedia Analysis, TI2726-C Operating Systems, TI2736-C Data Mining, TI2316 Automata, Languages and Computability, TI2806 Contextproject if they have achieved 45 EC from the first academic year of the Bachelor's degree Computer Science & Engineering. - 7.
-Students are only allowed to get access to CSE2000 Software Project if the following courses are successfully completed: - CSE1100 OOP - CSE1305 Algorithms & Datastructures - CSE1100 OOP Project - CSE1110 Software Quality and Testing - CSE2215 Software Engineering Methods - 8.
-Students are only allowed to get access to CSE3000 Research project if the following courses are successfully completed: - CSE1100 OOP - CSE1300 Reasoning & Logic - CSE1400 Computer Organisation
+In this article this is implemented by formulating a number of these entry requirements (sequence requirements).

+- 2. Students that do not meet the stated entry requirements of a course and feel this results in unreasonable study delay, can request the educational director to allow them access to the course.
+The request needs to be accompanied by an advise of an academic counsellor.

+- 3. Students are only allowed to get access to courses of the BSc CSE when they have a valid registration for the programme or participate in a bridging programme.

+- 4. Students are only allowed to get access to the second year course TI2806 Context Project if the following components are successfully completed:

+- TI1206 OOP

+- The projects of the first academic year: TI1216 OOP Project and TI1606 Multi Agent Systems Project

+- The courses of the fourth quarter of the first year: TI1706 Software Quality and Testing and TI1806 Computer Graphics.

+- 5. Students are only allowed to get access to TI3706 Bachelor's Seminar if the courses of the first academic year are successfully completed.
+This entry requirement does not apply to students that are enrolled in a Bachelor's degree programme for a bridging programme with the aim of being admitted to the Master's degree programme Computer Science.

+- 6. Students are only allowed to get access to the TI3806 Bachelorproject if they have successfully completed all courses of the first and second academic year of the Bachelor programme.

+- 7. Students are only allowed to get access to CSE2000 Software Project if the following courses are successfully completed:

+- CSE1100 OOP

+- CSE1305 Algorithms & Datastructures

+- CSE1105 OOP Project

+- CSE1110 Software Quality and Testing

+- CSE2115 Software Engineering Methods

+- 8. Students are only allowed to get access to CSE3000 Research project if the following courses are successfully completed:

+- CSE1100 OOP

+- CSE1300 Reasoning & Logic

+- CSE1400 Computer Organisation

+- CSE1200 Calculus

+- CSE1305 Algorithms & Datastructures